 The MaCaW Project is an academic/industry collaboration, funded by the European Regional Development Fund (ERDF) and managed by UCLan, designed to assist Lancashire SMEs to overcome the challenges and barriers in moving towards a low carbon economic model.

-The project aims to engage Lancashire SMEs in implementing low energy practices and processes to reduce their carbon burden, as well as making cost savings to their organisation.
+The project provides grant funding and funded support to assist Lancashire SMEs in implementing low energy practices and processes to reduce their carbon burden, as well as making cost savings to their organisation.

 How can my business benefit?

 Our team will help you to identify opportunities to improve your organisation’s energy performance, reduce energy wastage and obtain related economic and environmental benefits.

 The project will:

 - Offer eligible SMEs a 50% match funded grant for the purchase of low-carbon technology – value up to £15k (grant)

 - Increase energy efficiency within your organisation and thereby reduce CO2e emissions